3 walking days

 The Destination

-Dinner is not served but there is a nearby Miller and Carter steakhouse and a fabulous Thai restaurant; or, if you are feeling adventurous, a short taxi ride will take you to Bray, home of two of only five “Michelin three star” restaurants in the country: Michel Roux’s Waterside; and Heston Blumenthal’s Fat Duck.
+It’s a short walk to the town centre should you wish to try something more exotic.
+Or, if you are feeling adventurous, a short taxi ride will take you to Bray, home of two of only five “Michelin three star” restaurants in the country: Michel Roux’s Waterside; and Heston Blumenthal’s Fat Duck.

 Day 3 Maidenhead to Staines 15.0 miles